Euclid's Elements: Book I

 Euclid's 5th postulate: Line g falls on the two lines h and k, making interior angles α and β that sum to less than 180°, so lines h and k must meet at some point S on the same side of g as the angles.

+Book I, Proposition I: Construction of an equilateral triangle with side length AB with straight-edge and compass.

 The Bride's Chair from the proof of the Pythagorean theorem, in the colored version used by Byrne's 1847 edition.
 The proof shows that the black and yellow areas are equal, as are the red and blue areas.

 Book I of the Elements is foundational for the entire text.
 It begins with a series of 20 definitions for basic geometric concepts such as points, lines, angles and various regular polygons.
 Euclid then presents 10 assumptions (see table, right), grouped into five postulates and five common notions.
 These assumptions are intended to provide the logical basis for every subsequent theorem, i.e. serve as an axiomatic system.
 The common notions exclusively concern the comparison of magnitudes, the sizes of geometric objects.
 In modern mathematics these magnitudes would be treated as real numbers measuring arc length, angle, or area, and compared numerically, but Euclid instead found ways of comparing the magnitude of shapes using geometric operations, without interpreting these magnitudes as numbers.
 While the first four postulates are relatively straightforward, the fifth is not.
 It is known as the parallel postulate, and the question of its independence from the other four postulates became the focus of a long line of research leading to the development of non-Euclidean geometry.

 Book I also includes 48 propositions, which can be loosely divided into: basic theorems and constructions of plane geometry and triangle congruence (1–26), parallel lines (27–34), the area of triangles and parallelograms (35–45), and the Pythagorean theorem and its converse (46–48).

 Proposition 5, that the base angles of an isosceles triangle are equal, became known in the Middle Ages as the pons asinorum, or bridge of asses, separating the mathematicians who could prove it from the fools who could not.
-Papyrus Oxyrhynchus 29, a 3rd-century CE papyrus, contains fragments of propositions 8–11 and 14–25.
+Papyrus Oxyrhynchus 29, a 3rd-century AD papyrus, contains fragments of propositions 8–11 and 14–25.
 The last two propositions of Book I comprise the earliest surviving proof of the Pythagorean theorem, described by Sialaros as "remarkably delicate".
 The figure for the Pythagorean theorem has itself become well known under multiple names: the Bride's Chair, the windmill, or the peacock's tail.